 Lenders offer different loan programs based upon program of study.
 Students can borrow up to the cost of education minus other aid.
 All alternative loans require students to complete a separate application every year.

 Local or regional lenders may offer alternative loan programs.
-We encourage students to do their own research to determine which loan program is best suited for their needs.
+This link will help you compare loans and determine which loan program is best suited for your needs.